gt-cs3220/gt-cs3220.github.io/Spring_2023/hw1part2/hw1part2_macos.md

 It should theoretically be fine with older macOS versions as well (Monterey, BigSur, Catalina).

-## Install all related prerequistics
+## Install all related prerequistes
 Some things are here for the sake of completion.
 Skip any step if you already have it, eg. I expect most people using macOS already have homebrew.

 ### Install homebrew